eclipsesource/tabris-plugin-firebase/README.md

 ##### `token` : _string_

 * A registration `token` to be used on the server side to address an app installation.
 The registration `token` is usually available but can change during the apps lifetime.
-To get notified of a registration token updates you should listen for `change:token` events.
-When resetting the `instanceId`, the token is not available until the `change:token` event fired.
+To get notified of a registration token updates you should listen for `tokenChanged` events.
+When resetting the `instanceId`, the token is not available until the `tokenChanged` event fired.

 ##### `launchData` : _object_